Grishma Shah headshot

 • Grishma Shah artwork

-• - (Left) a robotic arm, a woman aging (Middle) and a yogi with a leg prosthesis (Right) Paintings from the "Cognitive Dissonance" Exhibit Three paintings explore various intersecting identities.
+• (Left) a robotic arm, a woman aging (Middle) and a yogi with a leg prosthesis (Right) Three paintings explore various intersecting identities.

 (Left) a robotic arm, a woman aging (Middle) and a yogi with a leg prosthesis (Right)

-As a 3Arts/Bodies of Work fellow, Grishma invites the community to converse with her about Legacies & Lasting Impressions.
+As a part of the 3Arts/Bodies of Work Residency, Grishma invites the community to converse with her about Legacies & Lasting Impressions.
 Questions to explore: Do disabled artists consider their legacy when creating new work?
 How will society remember us?
 How do we want to be remembered?